NeoGeographyToolkit/StereoPipeline/docs/examples/aster.rst

 This functionality can be turned on with the option ``--aster-use-csm`` in stereo, bundle adjustment, mapprojection, and ``cam_test`` (:numref:`cam_test`).
 This option is implicitly assumed when solving for jitter as that tool only works with CSM cameras.

+The ``cam_test`` documentation also describes how to compare the existing ASTER and new CSM-based implementations.

-The bundle adjustment program will optimize and save the produced CSM models (:numref:`csm_state`), if invoked with the above switch.
+The bundle adjustment program (:numref:`bundle_adjust`) will optimize and save the produced CSM models (:numref:`csm_state`), if invoked with this switch.
 To save the best-fit CSM models with no further refinement, invoke this tool with zero iterations.